Mark Mathias Player Props: Pirates vs. Cardinals

-Mark Mathias -- 0-for-3 in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Jordan Montgomery on the hill, on April 13 at 7:45 PM ET.
+Mark Mathias -- 0-for-4 in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Jake Woodford on the mound, on April 14 at 8:15 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Astros.
+He had a hitless showing in his previous game (0-for-4) against the Cardinals.

 Mark Mathias Game Info & Props vs. the Cardinals